-During the year, the Authority raised an annual levy on the constituent boroughs of £62.7 million, just slightly short of the £62.9 million in 2021-22.
-During the year, there has been an increase of net cost of services to £48.5 million, from the previous year's £36.7 million.
-However 2021-22 had a property valuation gain of £9.9 million recognised from prior years.
-Therefore, without this gain recognised, the year on year increase on net cost of services would be £1.9 million.
-Net financing costs are at £8.5 million and the overall result shows a surplus on provision of services of £5.6 million, a decrease on the surplus of £16.8 million in the previous year a result of valuation gains recognised.
-Without the valuation gains, the year on year movement in surplus on provision of services would be £1.5 million.
+During the year, the Authority raised an annual levy on the constituent boroughs of £67.6 million (£62.6 million in the previous financial year).
+During the year, there has been an increase of net cost of services to £53.2 million, from the previous year's £46.7 million.
+Net financing costs are at £7.3 million, and the overall result shows a surplus on provision of services of £7.1 million, a slight decrease on the surplus of £7.2 million in the previous year.

 The Authority is entitled to a share of the income (above certain thresholds) earned by the Public Private Partnership (PPP) from third parties.
-In 2021-22, the Authority received £10.7 million which was included within Miscellaneous Income.
-This financial year, WLWA received £19.1 million again shown under Miscellaneous Income largely driven by high electricity prices.
-Two thirds of this is disbursed to boroughs.
+In 2022/23, the Authority received £19.1 million which was included within Miscellaneous Income.
+This financial year, WLWA received £12.9 million again shown under Miscellaneous Income largely driven by high electricity prices.
+Two thirds of this income is disbursed to boroughs.

-Another large component within Miscellaneous Income is £2.7 million in relation to a service to the London Borough of Ealing for the disposal of dry mixed recyclable waste.
+Another large component within Miscellaneous Income is £5.2 million, which is in relation to a service for the disposal of dry mixed recyclable waste.
+In previous years this service was for the London Borough of Ealing.
+However, in 2023/24, the service also included London Borough of Brent.
 This contract is a related party transaction and outside of the PPP scheme mentioned previously.

-The Authority continues to aim to deliver ambitious business plan objectives and at the same time to break even and maintain reserves as a buffer against unexpected budget pressures - so reducing the risk of having to request additional in-year funding from Boroughs.
+The Authority continues to aim to deliver ambitious business plan objectives and at the same time to break even and maintain reserves as a buffer against unexpected budget pressures - so reducing the risk of having to request additional in-year funding from boroughs.
 The Authority has continued to achieve this target.

-The Authority's properties comprise of an energy from waste centre, three transfer stations and a head office building which have a combined balance sheet value of £240.0 million and have been funded by loans from constituent boroughs and the Public Works Loans Board with combined total balances of £85.9 million and a capital contribution balance from the Suez consortium of £104.6 million for the construction of the energy recovery centre.
+The Authority's properties comprise of an energy from waste centre, three transfer stations and a head office building which have a combined balance sheet value of £241.0 million and have been funded by loans from constituent boroughs and the Public Works Loans Board with combined total balances of £81.1 million and a capital contribution balance from the Suez consortium of £104.6 million for the construction of the energy recovery centre.

-Looking ahead into the longer term, the Authority has a healthy reserve position to manage any risks in relation to continuing and indeed extending its service offering to constituent boroughs.
+Looking ahead into the longer term, the Authority has a healthy reserves position to manage any risks in relation to continuing and indeed extending its service offering to constituent boroughs.
 The Authority's long term financial plans and finance strategy incorporate sensitivity analysis to reflect the impact of key variables affecting the finances i.e. tonnage growth and inflation.
 The plans show a strong financial outlook including effective mitigation of risks, reflected in a low forecast of growth in costs and therefore levies.
-The plans also show a break even position throughout the medium term, despite a background of inflation and waste growth.
+The plans also show a balanced position throughout the medium term, despite a background of inflation and waste growth.
 The Authority has commenced collaboration with constituent boroughs to develop a new joint municipal waste management strategy for approval next year that will set out how the Authority and the boroughs will respond to the challenging legislative changes ahead.